 How long does the ferry take from Topolobampo to La Paz?

 The ferry takes 7 hours.

 If you take the evening departure, the ferry leaves Topolobampo at 11:59 p.m. and arrives in La Paz the following day at 7 a.m…or thereabout.

 Taking the reverse route, you’ll hit Tompolobampo around 9:30 p.m.
 Overnight in Los Mochis and you’ll be well placed to take the Copper Canyon train the next day (assuming it’s a day when the train runs).

-What’s the best way to check the Baja ferry schedule and how can I buy tickets for the Baja ferry?
+What’s the best way to check the schedule and buy tickets?

 I’m afraid to say the Baja ferry website sucks.
 Big time.
 In fact, I’d class the website as borderline un-useable.
 The issues are different each time I try to use it, which I suppose keeps things interesting.
 The catalogue of issues includes poor load speed, site security messages meaning the site won’t load at all, search function not working, site crashes (usually on the last page before confirmation – Sod’s Law).
 Just now, it wouldn’t let me progress with a ‘test’ booking because it thought I indicated I was under 18.
 (I no longer get ID’d for alcohol but I can’t buy a train ticket.
 The website really does suck.)

 When I was in Los Mochis on ancient wi-fi, it took me a day to figure out the schedule (captain’s whim), book a ticket and get confirmation.
 Ok, I didn’t help myself because a) I was being tight trying to avoid booking fees, so stuck fiercely to the Baja ferries website; and b) I was trying to book the day before the ferry, leaving little time to chase down an absent booking confirmation email (I didn’t get a reply/confirmation until a few hours before the ferry was due to depart – not ideal).